Pentomino

-Derived from the Greek word for '5', and "domino", a pentomino (or 5-omino) is a polyomino of order 5, that is, a polygon in the plane made of 5 equal-sized squares connected edge-to-edge.
+A pentomino (or 5-omino) is a polyomino of order 5; that is, a polygon in the plane made of 5 equal-sized squares connected edge to edge.
+The term is derived from the Greek word for '5' and "domino".
 When rotations and reflections are not considered to be distinct shapes, there are 12 different free pentominoes.
 When reflections are considered distinct, there are 18 one-sided pentominoes.
 When rotations are also considered distinct, there are 63 fixed pentominoes.

 Pentomino tiling puzzles and games are popular in recreational mathematics.
 Usually, video games such as Tetris imitations and Rampart consider mirror reflections to be distinct, and thus use the full set of 18 one-sided pentominoes.
+(Tetris itself uses 4-square shapes.)

-Each of the twelve pentominoes satisfies the Conway criterion; hence every pentomino is capable of tiling the plane.
+Each of the twelve pentominoes satisfies the Conway criterion; hence, every pentomino is capable of tiling the plane.
 Each chiral pentomino can tile the plane without being reflected.

 History

 The earliest puzzle containing a complete set of pentominoes appeared in Henry Dudeney's book, The Canterbury Puzzles, published in 1907.
-The earliest tilings of rectangles with a complete set of pentominoes appeared in the Problemist Fairy Chess Supplement in 1935, and further tiling problems were explored in the PRCS, and its successor, the Fairy Chess Review.
+The earliest tilings of rectangles with a complete set of pentominoes appeared in the Problemist Fairy Chess Supplement in 1935, and further tiling problems were explored in the PFCS, and its successor, the Fairy Chess Review.

 Pentominoes were formally defined by American professor Solomon W. Golomb starting in 1953 and later in his 1965 book Polyominoes: Puzzles, Patterns, Problems, and Packings.
 They were introduced to the general public by Martin Gardner in his October 1965 Mathematical Games column in Scientific American.
 Golomb coined the term "pentomino" from the Ancient Greek πέντε / pénte, "five", and the -omino of domino, fancifully interpreting the "d-" of "domino" as if it were a form of the Greek prefix "di-" (two).
-Golomb named the 12 free pentominoes after letters of the Latin alphabet that they resemble.
+Golomb named the 12 free pentominoes after letters of the Latin alphabet that they resemble, using the mnemonic FILiPiNo along with the end of the alphabet (TUVWXYZ).

 John Horton Conway proposed an alternate labeling scheme for pentominoes, using O instead of I, Q instead of L, R instead of F, and S instead of N. The resemblance to the letters is more strained, especially for the O pentomino, but this scheme has the advantage of using 12 consecutive letters of the alphabet.
 It is used by convention in discussing Conway's Game of Life, where, for example, one speaks of the R-pentomino instead of the F-pentomino.